My astronomy project:

 60 teeth pulley:

 Even around this surface I file the edges 45 degree.

-This is the hole where the worm gear connect to the spur gear.
-I will have the belt through this hole.
-I file down all sharp edges, but later I'm sure that I have to open the hole wider to have enough space around the belt.
+This is the opening where the worm gear connect to the spur gear.
+I will have the timing belt through this hole.
+I file down all sharp edges, but later I'm sure that I have to open the hole wider to have enough space around the timing belt.